 - Select Complete all Property Tax Refund Q&A

 Once you have completed entering your information, to determine the amount of your Property Tax Refund on your return, click on MN Refund (or Amount Due) in the upper right corner of the screen.
 In the tax summary box, select Minnesota Return.
 The state summary will show the state refund or balance due, and then the Property Tax Refund amount.

 - Click on the Filing tab

-- Select E-File My Return, and then choose the option to file JUST your MN Property Tax return
+- Select E-File My Return, and then choose the option to file Minnesota property tax return

 - Continue through the filing steps until you reach the Submit Return screen.
 Your return will not be submitted until you click the Submit button.

 Note: If you do not see the option to file just your property tax return, these steps will help: